stephenohair/afterburner/README.md

 # Afterburner-Client

+### Licensing & Copyright ###
+The code found under this repository falls under GPL v3 licensing.
+Please see LICENSE.TXT for more information.
+Use of the MSI Afterburner software including extensions/tools fall under their own respective license(s) as defined by Micro-Star International.

 ### What is this repository for? ###
 This repo contains the Java component of the afterburner-client.
 You can run this on either Linux/Windows and it connects to both MSI Afterburner's Remote Server PC application and an Arduino device over serial.